top of page

 2. So what is hunger and how is it regulated?

-The human body has a number of ways to maintain a healthy weight, ways that encourage us to eat when we need to and stop when we don’t.
+The human body has a number of ways to enable us to maintain a healthy weight, ways that encourage us to eat when we need to and stop when we don’t.
 Two types of signals which affect our intake of food - the signal to start eating and the signal to stop eating:

 Appetite and hunger – signals that lead us to seek out food